 Shigetaka Kurita was commissioned to create the first 176 emojis in 1999 for the Japanese communications agency ntt Docomo which would become a worldwide trend.
 Kurita inspired the design of her emojis in manga animation and in the shapes and colors of Chinese traffic signs.

-Quickly companies like Apple began to integrate these pictograms to their devices causing a sensation and generating a great popularity which produced that in a very short time they will be part of all the devices and services that this huge company currently has.
-Since 2007, when the first iPhone was launched, these pictograms achieved a high popularity that to date there are already more than 700 emojis.
+Companies like Apple began to integrate these pictograms into their devices causing a sensation and generating great popularity, only shortening the length of time these emojis became one of the many great features that come along with Apple devices.
+Since 2007, when the first iPhone was launched, these pictograms achieved high popularity that today there is already more than 700 emojis.
 This week Apple announced that it will add 70 new images to customize on their devices.

 Why is World Emoji Day celebrated today?

-Although it is an answer that may seem very simple, World Emoji Day, is commemorated since 2004 when Jeremy Burge, creator of Emojipedia, a website that is responsible for recording and explaining each of the emoji, decided to choose this date because in the emoji of the calendars of most systems, such as Apple, Google and Microsoft, appears on July 17.
+World Emoji Day has been commemorated since 2004 when Jeremy Burge, creator of Emojipedia, a website that is responsible for recording and explaining each emoji, decided on this date because, in the calendar of emojis of most systems such as Apple, Google, and Microsoft, it appears on July 17.

 Happy Emoji World Day !!!